Most aspiring course creators decide to create a course because they have a passion or expertise they want to share with the world.

 If you make this freebie too massive to consume, such as a 100 page eBook or a 30 day challenge of some sort, you’re making it harder for them to consume it… preventing them from taking that action and getting the win that you’re after.

-The goal of this page is to present your freebie offer and have your prospective students enter their email address.
-That’s it!
+The goal of this page is to present your freebie offer and have your prospective students enter their email addresses.

 We can do that by making sure you’re communicating these 3 key points: